Email: smu.assignment@gmail.com

 Questions

-1. Discuss the activities involved in the supply chain of SKF Bearings?
+1. Discuss the activities involved in the supply

 2. Explain how .SKF establishes strong control over its outbound logistics?